wp-plugins/membership/readme.txt

 11. Highly configurable with **a lot** of options and hooks / filters available.

 == Changelog ==

+= 3.4.4.2 =
+* Modified: [subscriptionprice] shortcode now accepts new argument, level, to choose which price of the description to show.
+E.g. [subscriptionprice subscription=“1” level=“1”]
+* Fixed: Deleting a user now also drops the subscription.
+Also fixes incorrect membership counts.
+* Fixed: Fixed deprecated database prepare code.
+* Fixed: Deprecated PHP code.

 = 2.0.7 =
 * WP3.3 Styling Compatibility